aws-amplify/amplify-ios-maplibre/README.md

 6. Enter the AmplifyMapLibreAdapter GitHub repo URL (`https://github.com/aws-amplify/amplify-ios-maplibre`) in the search bar labeled **Search or Enter Package URL**.
 7. Click **Add Package** and select your desired **Dependency Rule**
 8. Select the targets you would like to add.
-    - **AmplifyMapLibreAdapter** will allow you to create a `MGLMapView` configured to work with Amplify Geo.
+    - **AmplifyMapLibreAdapter** will allow you to create a `MLNMapView` configured to work with Amplify Geo.
     - **AmplifyMapLibreUI** provides SwiftUI Map Views, `AMLMapView` and `AMLMapCompositeView`.
 Additionally, it also provides other map related UI components with applicable functionality, such as a `AMLSearchBar`, `AMLPlaceList`, `AMLMapControlView`, and more.
 All of which seamlessly integrate with Amplify Geo.

 ## Reporting Bugs/Feature Requests